sonertari/UTMFW/README.md

 	+ Copy the required install sets to the appropriate locations to fix the broken links in the sources.
 - Packages:
 	+ Download the required packages available on the OpenBSD mirrors.
-	+ Create the packages which are not available on the OpenBSD mirrors and/or have been modified for UTMFW: sslproxy, e2guardian, p3scan, smtp-gated, snort, imspector, snortips, libevent 2.1.12, and collectd (see `ports` and `ports/distfiles`).
+	+ Create the packages which are not available on the OpenBSD mirrors and/or have been modified for UTMFW: sslproxy, e2guardian, p3scan, smtp-gated, snort, imspector, snortips, and collectd (see `ports` and `ports/distfiles`).
 	+ Copy them to the appropriate locations to fix the broken links in the sources.

 Note that you can strip down xbase and xfont install sets to reduce the size of the iso and img files.
 Copy or link them to the appropriate locations under `openbsd/utmfw`.